iter8-tools/docs/docs/user-guide/tasks/custommetrics.md

     }
     ```

+The `ProviderSpec` and `Metric` data structures together supply Iter8 with all the information needed to query databases, process the response to extract metric values, store the metric values in experiments, and display them in experiment reports with auxiliary information (such as description and units).
+Metric types are defined [here](../topics/metrics.md#metric-types).

 ### Provider template

-An initial idea would be for users to supply one or more [provider specs](#provider-spec), so that Iter8 can construct the metric queries.
-Iter8 builds on this idea by letting users supply one or more [Golang templates](https://pkg.go.dev/text/template) for provider specs.
-When a provider template is combined with [values](#computing-variable-values), it generates a [provider spec](#provider-spec) in YAML format that can be used by Iter8.
+Rather than supplying [provider specs](#provider-spec) directly, Iter8 enables users to supply one or more [Golang templates](https://pkg.go.dev/text/template) for provider specs.
+Iter8 combines the provider templates with [values](#computing-variable-values), in order to generate [provider specs](#provider-spec) in YAML format, and uses them to query for the metrics.

 ??? tip "`istio-prom` provider template in the usage example"
     ```yaml linenums="1"